chesmore/chesmore.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Sr. Engineer, Module Reliability.
-Experimental researcher in optics.
+Experimental researcher in optics and photonics.

 # Organizations/Affiliations to show in About widget
 organizations: